SrinivasGolla/Wishlist_intern/README.md

 # Wishlist_Application

 Libraries required:
--Python
+--->Python,
-Flask
+Flask,
-Flask-SQLAlchemy
+Flask-SQLAlchemy,
-Basics of HTML & CSS
+Basics of HTML & CSS.

-How to use
+How to use Wishlist

 Download the files and Run python code.py